 - Board certification is conducted by the National Board of Chiropractor Examiners, which creates national standards for chiropractic care.

 - Licensure takes place at the state level under specific state laws.
 Licensing and the scope of practice may differ from state to state.
 Most states require that chiropractors complete the National Chiropractic Board examination before they get their license.
-Some states also require chiropractors to pass a practical examination.
+Some states also require chiropractors to pass a state examination.
 All states recognize training from chiropractic schools accredited by the Council of Chiropractic Education (CCE).

-Most states require that chiropractors complete a certain number of continuing education hours every year to keep their license.
+All states require that chiropractors complete a certain number of continuing education hours every year to keep their license.

 Doctor of Chiropractic (DC)